Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Discussion

 \subsection{Photodetachment from polar negative ion molecules}

 Attosecond delays in photoionization of neutral molecules are typically strongly affected by the continuum-continuum delays, arising in absorption of IR by the photoelectron coupled to the residual ion by means of the Coulomb field.
-In contrast, delays in photodetachment of singly-charged anions are unaffected by continuum-continuum delays thanks to absence of the strong monopole interaction between the residual and the photoelectron.
-This allows the possibility to unearth more subtle delay contributions stemming from further terms of the multipole expansion of potential felt by the photoelectron.
-To complement the above discussion of dipole-\textit{laser} coupling, we consider here the effect of dipole-\textit{photoelectron} coupling and suggest that in the high-energy limit it is imperceptible.
-While here we're primarily interested in neutral residual molecules the discussion below will be performed for the general case of a charged residual molecular ion.
+In contrast, delays in photodetachment of singly-charged anions are unaffected by continuum-continuum delays due to the absence of the strong monopole interaction between the residual ion and the photoelectron.
+This allows for the possibility to unearth more subtle delay contributions stemming from further terms of the multipole expansion of potential experienced by the photoelectron.
+In particular we investigate the possibility of observing a delay caused by absorption of photon by the photoelectron while it is moving in the dipolar (rather than Coulomb) potential of the residual ion.
+We show that in the high-energy limit this delay contribution is imperceptible.

+While here we are primarily interested in neutral residual molecules, the discussion below is for the general case of a charged residual molecular ion, i.e. for the photoelectron moving in the combination of dipolar and Coulomb fields.